Back

 Project manager (PM)

-Also known as a scrum master, and process guru!
+Also known as a scrum master and process guru!
 This role is a mediator of the mobile, web development, and software development processes.
 They connect the team with a product owner and check that the workflow hasn’t been disrupted from the team side.
-When the development process is ongoing, tasks keep flooding and it is easy to miss one or to overlook the deadline.
-If something does not go according to an initial plan, it is the PM’s responsibility to find out what happened and how to prevent the situation from repeating itself.
+When the development process is ongoing, tasks keep flooding and it is easy to miss one or overlook the deadline.
+If something does not go according to an initial plan, it is the PM’s responsibility to find out what happened and how to prevent the situation from repeating.

-If you hear someone saying ‘we need to speed up’, ‘we need to evaluate risks first’, ‘that’s not how the process works here’ — you probably run into a project manager.
+If you hear someone saying, ‘We need to speed up,’ ‘We need to evaluate risks first,’ and ‘That’s not how the process works here’ — you probably run into a project manager.

 UI/UX

-These guys wake up in the morning and the first thing they think of is a customer.
-They jump in during the web development stage and make sure the interface of the solution is easy to navigate and clear.
-The agile team includes UI and UX experts, as well as UI/UX copywriters that know how to build a good readable text and manage to fit an important note into a small short push-notification.
+These guys wake up in the morning and the first thing they think of is the client.
+They jump in during the web development stage and make sure the interface is easy to navigate and clear.
+The agile team includes UI and UX experts, as well as UI/UX copywriters who know how to build good readable text and manage to fit an important note into a small and short push notification.

 Software developers